Lucasfilm Games: In the new millennium

 In 2000, Simon Jeffery became the LucasArts president.
 He was president of LucasArts until 2003 and some successful Star Wars games released during his management like Star Wars Jedi Knight 2: Jedi Outcast, Star Wars Rogue Squadron 2, Knights of the Old Republic, Star Wars Jedi Academy and Star Wars Galaxies.
 Development of some other successful Star Wars Games began during his management, like Star Wars Republic Commando and Star Wars Battlefront.

 In April 2000, LucasArts signed a two-year international distribution deal with Activision for over 45 territories across the world including the United Kingdom.
+The company previously signed a two-year deal with Activision for distribution in select European territories in April 1998.
 The deal was extended in May 2003 and renewed again in March 2009.

 In 2002, LucasArts recognized that the over-reliance on Star Wars was reducing the quality of its output, and announced that future releases would be at least 50% non-Star Wars-related.
 However, many of the original titles were either unsuccessful or even cancelled before release, and since then LucasArts again had mainly Star Wars titles in production.

 Also in 2002, LucasArts released a compilation CD filled with music from their past games.
 The album is titled The Best of LucasArts Original Soundtracks and features music from the Monkey Island series, Grim Fandango, Outlaws, and The Dig.